rurban/smhasher/README.md

   `<hash>_bad_seeds()` lists the confirmed bad seeds.

   Special care needs to be taken for crc, most FNV1 variants, fletcher, Jenkins.
-And with GOOD hashes all MUM variants, like mirhash, MUM, wyhash.
+And with GOOD hashes most MUM variants, like mirhash, MUM, wyhash.

   Independently from this, when the attacker knows the seed it will lead to DDOS attacks.
 Even with crypto hashes in power2 hashtables.